Table of Contents

-At the same time, I read, annotated and coded some of the online and offline texts, especially anything that related to the dancers whose dance was being analysed or any associated emerging themes.
+At the same time, I read, annotated, and coded some of the online and offline texts, especially anything that related to the dancers whose dance was being analyzed or any associated emerging themes.

 For this chapter, I also used material from the interviews I had coded, where there was a reference to the dancers who appeared in the videos.